ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

 ![docker-images](img/chainlink-tutorial-02-docker-images.png)

-The image should be tagged as avaplatform/avalanchego:COMMIT, where COMMIT is the shortened commit of the Avalanche source it was built from.
+The image should be tagged as `avaplatform/avalanchego:COMMIT`, where `COMMIT` is the shortened commit of the Avalanche source it was built from.
 In our case it is 254b53da.